-Also, the following hadith suggests that Islam is in harmony with the human's nature: "All the born are born with the God-given nature."1
+Also, the following hadith suggests that Islam is in harmony with the human's nature: "All the born are born with the God-given nature."1 of religion and humanity.
+The following verses demonstrate this truth:

 When it is said that Islam means to surrender to God, it means whenever something or someone is put in its or his real position in creation, it or he will be a Muslim.
 Thus, the position for which God has created human being is to achieve humanity and the human being's humanity equals his Islam, i.e., his level of submission to God.